A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

 \subsubsection{Intersection Agents and the Regional Agent}

-Within each region $\mathcal{R}_k$, the regional agent $u_k$ serves as a shared global controller for all intersection agents $i\in\mathcal{R}_k$.
+Within each $R_k$, the regional agent $u_k$ serves as a shared global controller for all intersection agents $i\in R_k$.
 The regional agent is a single DDQN with parameters $\theta_k$ and $\bar{\theta}_k$ and a region-level replay memory $D_{R_k}$.
-Intersection agents act as local controllers: they (i) acquire raw sensor signals locally, (ii) run the TLE to produce a fixed-layout, region-comparable state, (iii) query $u_k$ for $Q$-values, and (iv) invoke their AMM to reconcile the global $Q$ with their topology-specific action set $\mathcal{A}_i$, issue the control signal, and store the intersection agent-valid, actually executed value in the experience written to $D_{R_k}$.
+Intersection agents act as local controllers: they (i) acquire raw sensor signals locally, (ii) run the TLE to produce a fixed-layout, region-comparable state, (iii) query $u_k$ for $Q$-values, and (iv) invoke their AMM to align the global $Q$ with their topology-specific action set $\mathcal{A}_i$, (v) execute the control signal, and store the intersection agent-valid executed action in the experience written to $D_{R_k}$.